abenmrad/node-red-contrib-odoo-xmlrpc-with-filters/README.md

 Assuming that you have [Node-RED](nodered.org) already installed.

-__NOTE:__
-As of now, you cannot install this module directly from the palette of Node-RED.
+You can install this module directly from the palette of Node-RED

-## macOS and Linux
+### macOS and Linux
 From your terminal:

 ```bash